piecedigital/function-arena/development-notes.md

 ## Things To Prototype

 - Characters
-  - combos
+  - moves
-    - Figure out a universal solution for creating combos.
+    - Figure out a universal solution for creating moves.
 Something that makes it easy to plug in new characters at a basic level
-      - Read input
+      - Read input **ok**
-      - Makes action based on property
+      - Makes action based on property **ok**
       - Next move in a combo based on some variable state?
   - Movement
     - Make sure there's collision with Platform and walls